saremeskandary/unite-DeFi/docs/3-minute-presentation.md

 _"I'm presenting Fusion Swap - trustless cross-chain atomic swap protocol that connects Bitcoin, TON, and Tron to Ethereum using 1inch infrastructure.
 Traditional DEXs are limited to single blockchains.
 We've solved cross-chain trading with real atomic swaps."_

+if you come to fusionswap.es you can see the demo of the dapp

 **Show:** Open fusionswap.es in browser

 ---